philipmw/philipmw.github.io/_posts/2020-08-10-covid-risk-tracking.md

 The weights may seem arbitrary, but they have the property that they average to exactly 1.0.
 Hence, compared to a simple average, the weights do not change the magnitude of your risk score; they just rebalance the points.

+Now when I say that my current risk score is **1.7**, you know it means I averaged 1.7 stars over the last 15 days, for the weighted definition of averaged.

 ## planning your future

 Now you can answer questions like: how does my risk score change if I hang out with X tonight?

-![adding a new score](/assets/2020-08-10%20playing%20with%20rating.png) But you can go beyond today.
+![adding a new score](/assets/2020-08-10%20playing%20with%20rating.png)

+But you can go beyond today.
 In the spreadsheet you can create days into the future, estimate your risk based on your planned activity, and forecast what your risk score will be.